 It is possible that liens could be made against the property during the life of the contract, which can jeopardize the buyer's acquisition of the property.
 For example, if the seller incurs tax debt, the IRS could place a lien on the property which may make it problematic for the buyer to obtain a clear title.

-According to the Real Estate in Chantilly website, there is a possibility that entering into a contract for deed could trigger the seller's due-on-sale clause in his original mortgage contract.
+There is a possibility that entering into a contract for deed could trigger the seller's due-on-sale clause, also called an acceleration clause, in his original mortgage contract.
 This means that the mortgage lender could demand that the seller accelerate the payment of the original mortgage, and the seller would have to immediately pay the remaining balance.

 - contract 20309 image by pablo from Fotolia.com